happygears/netspyglass-grafana/README.md

 ## Installation

-Copy the data source to /public/app/plugins/datasource/.
+Copy the data source to /public/app/plugins/datasource/ or /var/lib/grafana/plugins/.
 Then restart grafana-server.

 ## Usage